-- C4

-- C5

-- account conserved.

-account conserved.

-Significant external features are to be retained.
-Where appropriate, missing elements, the restored or reconstructed.
-These include:

-a) pressed metal ceilings to awnings;

-b) awnings and balconies;

-c) wall tiles; and

-d) traditional signage.

-The restoration of missing detail or reversal of metal elevations is required when the levations is required when t C6

-- C7

-- The original name of a pub must be retained and displayed appropriately in signage.
-C8

-- C9 Traditional hotel signage and product advertising, such as painted glass panels advertising beer brands, should be retained, protected and displayed.

-- The prominence of parapets and roof lines must be retained.
-C10

-- The original massing and scale, pattern and modulation of facades and the proportions of
+- C4 Original elevations must be retained and conserved. - C5 Face brick and tiles are not to be painted over, rendered or retiled. - C6 Significant external features are to be retained.
+Where appropriate, missing elements details and finishes should be restored or reconstructed.
+These include: - a) pressed metal ceilings to awnings; - b) awnings and balconies; - c) wall tiles; and - d) traditional signage. - C7 The restoration of missing detail or reversal of unsympathetic work to street front elevations is required when work is undertaken to the principal elevations. - C8 The original name of a pub must be retained and displayed appropriately in signage. - C9 Traditional hotel signage and product advertising, such as painted glass panels advertising beer brands, should be retained, protected and displayed. - C10 The prominence of parapets and roof lines must be retained. - C11 The original massing and scale, pattern and modulation of facades and the proportions of openings must be retained.